Projects lets you organize your project by grouping resources into one entity.

 To add items to a Tile:

-In Projects, navigate to the project and click the Add + icon on the tile you want to add an item to.
+In Projects, navigate to the project and tap or click the down chevron on the tile you want to add an item to.

 Add an item to the tile as you would when creating a new tile.
 Project tiles are described here.
 In this example, another workflow was added.